omkarb09/Flavorsaurus/README.md

 - Gradio

 ## Usage
-1. Install Required Libraries:
-- Open code.ipynb in Jupyter Notebook or Jupyter Lab
+1. Have Python 3.8+ installed.
+2. Make sure to have the config.json file in the same directory as the code.ipynb.
+Also make sure config.json has the working API keys for Nvidia NIM and Pinecone, index name for Pinecone, LLM model name and embedding model name
-- Run all cells under the markdown Installing required libraries to install all required libraries
+3. In code.ipynb, Run all cells under the markdown 'Installing required libraries' to install all required libraries
-2. Import Libraries:
-- Run the cell under the markdown Import statements to import all necessary libraries
+4. Run the cell under the markdown 'Import statements' to import all required libraries
-3. Set API Keys and Environment Variables:
-- Run the cell under the markdown Setting the API keys and environment variables to set up API keys and constants from config.json
+5. Next run the cell under the markdown 'Setting the API keys and environment variables' to set the API keys and constants
-4. Define Pinecone Query Functions:
-- Run the cell under the markdown Query functions for the AI agent to define the code for Pinecone query functions
+6. Run the cell under the markdown 'Query functions for the AI agent' to define the code for the pinecone query functions
-5. Define the AI Agent:
-- Run the cell under the markdown Code for the AI agent to set up the LangChain runnable and function used to query the LLM
+7. Next run the cell under the markdown 'Code for the AI agent' to define the Langchain runnable and function used to query the LLM
-6. Set Up the Gradio UI:
-- Run the cell under the markdown Code for the Gradio UI to define the Gradio user interface
+8. Run the cell under the markdown 'Code for the Gradio UI' to define the code for the gradio ui
-7. Launch the UI:
-- Run the next cell to launch the Gradio interface.
-Note the localhost URL provided in the output
+9. Run the next cell to launch the ui.
+Use the give localhost url on your browser to open the interface.
-8. Access the Interface:
-- Open your web browser and navigate to the provided localhost URL to interact with FlavorSaurus
-9. Close the Gradio App:
-- When you're finished, run the subsequent cell to shut down the Gradio application
+10. Run the next cell to close the gradio app.

 ## Contact
 For any questions or feedback, please open an issue on the GitHub repository or contact me at omkar.bhatkande@gmail.com